svalinn/DAGMC/doc/contribute/devtheory.rst

 Topology
 --------

-Every geometry contains entities that are either volumes, surfaces, or curves.
+Every mesh-based geometry contains entity sets that are either volumes, surfaces, or curves.
 There are two types of relationships that can relate entities to other entities.
 The first is called a parent-child relationship.
-Volumes are parents to surfaces that make up that volume; surfaces are parents of of curves; and curves are parents to the geometric vertices of that curve.
+Volumes are parents to surfaces that make up that volume; surfaces are parents to curves; and curves are parents to the geometric vertices.

 The second type of relationship is the set relationship, which is different from a parent-child relationship.
-Each surface and curve has an entity set.
+Each surface and curve is an entity set.
-The entity set for a surface contains the triangles and their vertices for that surface.
-Curves contain edges and their vertices.
-The entity set for a volume, however, is empty.
-While a volume is made of surfaces (the parent-child relationship), the volume does not contain an entity set.
+The surface entity sets contain the triangles and their vertices for that surface.
+The curve entity sets contain edges and their vertices.
+The volume entity sets, however, are empty.
+While a volume is parent to surfaces (the parent-child relationship), the volume does not contain any mesh entities.

 Sense Tags
 ----------